appetrosyan/appetrosyan.github.io/blog/rants/emacs-lisp.md

 So why keep it around?
 Why was I one of the few people that was defending Elisp as the configuration language despite Emacs GUILE making a compelling case that it would indeed be better.
 Why am I writing this blog post?

 ::: info
-Shout-out to Bhagat Singh who prompted me to answer this question.
+Shout-out to `tusharhero` who prompted me to answer this question.
 :::

 # Overview